-- (3) It is the responsibility of the owner, master and operators of passenger yachts to ensure that at all times the vessel is safely manned and operated in compliance with the standards of safety, marine environment protection and security set out in the various applicable international Conventions, Codes and national legislation and in accordance with any Safe Manning Document or similar certification in force with respect to the ship. - (4) In assessing the appropriate level of manning for a passenger yacht the following factors, in addition to those in subsection (2) are among those which are to be taken into account- - (a) the size, type and complexity of the yacht and its equipment; - (b) type and size of the yacht's main propulsion and auxiliary machinery; - (c) the area and type of operation in which the yacht is to be engaged including- - (i) likely navigational and other hazards to be encountered; - (ii) frequency of port calls; and - (iii) density of traffic; and - (d) the demands on the master, officers and crew in the normal day to day running of the yacht over and above safety and marine environmental protection considerations; - (e) the need to mount safe navigational and engine watches at sea, at anchor and in port; - (f) peak workloads; - (g) the need to provide statutory periods of rest; - (h) on-board maintenance requirements;
+- (3) It is the responsibility of the owner, master and operators of passenger yachts to ensure that at all times the vessel is safely manned and operated in compliance with the standards of safety, marine environment protection and security set out in the various applicable international Conventions, Codes and national legislation and in accordance with any Safe Manning Document or similar certification in force with respect to the ship. - (4) In assessing the appropriate level of manning for a passenger yacht the following factors, in addition to those in subsection (2) are among those which are to be taken into account- - (a) the size, type and complexity of the yacht and its equipment; - (b) type and size of the yacht's main propulsion and auxiliary machinery; - (c) the area and type of operation in which the yacht is to be engaged including- - (i) likely navigational and other hazards to be encountered; - (ii) frequency of port calls; and - (iii) density of traffic; and - (d) the demands on the master, officers and crew in the normal day to day running of the yacht over and above safety and marine environmental protection considerations; - (e) the need to mount safe navigational and engine watches at sea, at anchor and in port; - (f) peak workloads; - (g) the need to provide statutory periods of rest; - (h) on-board maintenance requirements; - (i) on-board mooring and unmooring arrangements; and - (j) emergency situations and procedures including the mustering and evacuation of passengers; - (k) compliance with the yacht's Safety Management System; and

-64 Whilst this Convention is currently (November 2010) not yet in force it is expected to enter into force internationally before the end of 2012.
+70 Whilst this Convention is currently (November 2010) not yet in force it is expected to enter into force internationally before the end of 2012.
 The Regulations and Code annexed to the MLC Convention embody many existing provisions regarding a considerable number of long established ILO Maritime Labour Conventions.
 Administrations will therefore already be applying many of the principles and provisions found in the MLC.